siran/writing/posts/The PNP Theory of Cause and Effect.md

 one-sentence-summary: |
   Causality emerges in the PNP framework because a topologically non-trivial scalar field configuration cannot remain static without violating stress–energy conservation, forcing ordered evolution.
 summary: |
   We derive causality from first principles within the Point–Not–Point (PNP) framework.
-At its core lies the topological irreducibility of the fundamental $(1)$ mode: the simplest closed oscillation of a scalar field $U$ exhibiting a $\pi$ phase inversion.
+At its core lies the topological irreducibility of the fundamental $(1)$ mode: the simplest closed oscillation of a scalar field $U$ exhibiting a $\pi$ phase inversion, or "bounce."
 This $\mathbb{Z}_2$ invariant enforces loop persistence and forbids extinction without a phase slip.
 We explicitly ground this mode in the discrete solution space of source-free Maxwell dynamics (the toroidal hydrogenic spectrum).
 From this physically motivated topology, we prove that such a mode cannot remain static, formalizing cause–effect not as a postulate, but as the inevitable action of the field propagator on a persistent topological sector.
 keywords:
   - PNP Framework
   - Topological Persistence